haarcuba/aroma-mock/README.markdown

 	call( 'element.val', [ '123' ], null )

 Since we don't care about the return value from this call, we used `null`.

+Since JQuery expectations are commonplace, we can use a the shorthand `expect_$` for this 2-call expectation - this is demonstrated below.

 I hope this makes the following, complete listing, clear.